 The master key to happy relationships with others

-The thought you have about the other person is your thought, because you are thinking it.
-Your thoughts are creative, therefore, you actually create in your own experience what you think and feel about the other person.
+The thought you have about the other person is your thought because you are thinking it.
+Your ideas are creative; therefore, you create in your own experience what you think and feel about the other person.
 It is also true that the suggestion you give to another, you give to yourself because your mind is the creative medium.

 Your subconscious mind is impersonal and unchanging, neither considering persons nor respecting religious affiliations or institutions of any kind.
 It is neither compassionate nor vindictive.
 The way you think, feel, and act toward others returns at last upon yourself.

-Becoming emotionally mature…
+Becoming emotionally mature

-The meaning of love in harmonious human relations…
+The meaning of love in harmonious human relations

-Live in harmony, peace and love…always
+Live in harmony, peace, and love.

-Life Coach Lionel Sanabria
+Your Coach Lionel Sanabria